maixnor/wu-quartz/content/semester 3/Linear Regression Analysis.md

 - no multi-column linearity
 	- IVs are independent of one another

-## Interpret a Simple Regression Analysis
+## Interpret Simple Regression Analysis
 #todo get a sample regression summary

+## Interpret Multiple Regression Analysis

+### Z-Transformation
+- doing a z-transformation scales all values along the same mean with a standard deviation of 1
+- allows us to also use the coefficient of the regression analysis to base our assumption of the data instead of just the p-value